HashmatShadab/Robust-LLaVA/docs/EVAL.md

 Before preparing task-specific data, **you MUST first download [eval.zip](https://drive.google.com/file/d/1atZSBBrAX54yYpxtVVW33zFvcnaHeFPy/view?usp=sharing)**.
 It contains custom annotations, scripts, and the prediction files with LLaVA v1.5.
 Extract to `./playground/data/eval`.
 This also provides a general structure for all datasets.

 ### Data Structure
-The data for evaluation can be stored in the `eval_benchmark` directory.
+The data for evaluation can be stored in the `$DATA_ROOT` directory.
 The structure of the  directory will be as follows:
 ```
 $DATA_ROOT
 ├── coco